grafana/thema/docs/authoring.md

 The third option for making our lineage valid is to rely on thema's foundational feature: making breaking changes safely.
 We choose this path over the others for some reason that's important to the semantics of a newer version of our program - the field is indeed required for all future correct behavior, and relies on information - say, some user input - that simply wasn't a part of the initial schema.
 Requirements evolve, and programs naturally evolve them.

-In this approach, rather than adding `secondfield` to a schema in the same sequence, we place our schema in a new sequence, thereby granting the new schema the version number `1.0`.
+In this approach, rather than adding `secondfield` to a schema in the same sequence, we place our schema in a new sequence, thereby granting the new schema with the major version and minor version as `1.0`

 ```cue
 import "github.com/grafana/thema"